AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 1. Select [!UICONTROL **Remove journey exclusion**].

+### Change the shape and style of arrows between nodes

+You can change the curvature and style of arrows between nodes in a journey.

+#### Change the curvature of an arrow

+To change the curvature of an arrow in Journey canvas:

+1. In a Journey canvas visualization, drag an arrow between two nodes.

+To reset an arrow back to its default position:

+1. Right-click the arrow you want to reset.

+1. Select [!UICONTROL **Reset arrow position**].

+   If multiple arrows exist between the same two nodes, all arrows between those nodes reset to their default positions.

+#### Change the style of an arrow

+To change the style of an arrow in Journey canvas:

+1. In a Journey canvas visualization, right-click the arrow between the two nodes whose style you want to change.

+1. Select [!UICONTROL **Change arrow style**], then select one of the following styles:

+   * [!UICONTROL **Solid**]
+   * [!UICONTROL **Dashed**]
+   * [!UICONTROL **Dotted**]
+   * [!UICONTROL **Dash-dot**]
+   * [!UICONTROL **Animated**]

 ### Delete arrows between nodes

 You can delete one or more arrows at a time within a journey.
 When you delete an arrow between 2 nodes, the nodes are no longer connected.
 If the arrow was part of a longer path, the path is disconnected.